techmet/showroom/readme.md

-This is simple Car showroom App, built using React, Node(Graphql-API)
+This is simple Car showroom App, built using React, Node(Graphql)

 Steps to run:
 1. Run `npm run install` in the root to install dependencies.